DAY 1 THURSDAY TBILISI

 Breakfast.
 Drive to Persepolis, one of the most majestic ancient monuments in the world, the capital of the Achaemenid Kings of Persia (UNESCO World Heritage Site).

 Return to Shiraz.
 Start exploring Shiraz, the treasure trove of Persian culture.
 It is the former capital of Iran and the celebrated birthplace of the great Persian poets Hafiz and Saadi.
-Visit the Citadel of Arg of Karim Khan built in 1767, and located in the northeast of Shiraz.
-After the fall of the Qajar Dynasty it was converted into a prison and today it is a museum operated by Iran's Cultural Heritage Organization.
+Visit the Citadel of Arg of Karim Khan built in 1767, currently a museum operated by Iran's Cultural Heritage Organization.

-Visit Nasir al-Mulk Mosque.
+Visit Nasir Al-Mulk Mosque.
 The designers used extensively stained glass on the facade and other traditional elements, which create a breathtaking effect of the interior, like standing in a kaleidoscope.
-Once the sunlight hit the stained glass, the entire building is flooded by a vibrant rainbow of colors.

 Visit the Mausoleum of Hafez (1324-1391), one of the greatest masters of Persian lyric poetry and the literary giant of the 14th century in the west and central Asia.
 Visitors to the tomb can still, as they have done for centuries, sit by his tomb and read his sonnets.
 Overnight in Shiraz.